Said Creek Outfitters

 We want you to have the best time on your ride, and that requires a little bit of preparation on your part.
 Below are some things you will need in order to spend time out on the trail:

 Overnight Pack Trip

-Guests are permitted to take 1 duffle bag on the trip.
-The maximum weight of this bag is 70 lbs.
+Each guest is permitted 1 duffle bag on the trip.
+The maximum weight of this bag is 50 lbs.
 A clothing and gear checklist will be sent prior to the trip to guide your preparations.

 Cancellation & Gratuity

 Susan and I just wanted to say thank you to you, Joe and especially Bernie for a wonderful experience.
 We had a great time on the horseback ride.
 Thank you so much for accommodating our schedule so that we could see even more of the beauty of Wyoming.
 Bernie was a great guide and we thoroughly enjoyed his company, knowledge of the area, and the fun size snacks offered by the creek.
 What a treat to have Captain tag along.
 My dog Lily usually gets her pre-filled bones from the local pet store.
 Captain can find his own bones complete with deer hoof still attached!
 He was particularly pleased to show us the critter he found as well.
 Thank you again.
 The horseback ride was definitely a highlight of our trip.
 We love it here in Dubois and we hope to return again next year.
 When we do, we will definitely reach out to schedule a ride.
 This time we hope we can bring our husbands boys along too.
 Again, we want to again express our

 thanks to Bernie for being such a great host.

 Thank you again for making it happen [despite our truck trouble] We really appreciate it.
 We plan on writing a glowing review when we get back to Milwaukee…Joe was s uch a fantastic guide and we left feeling such a sense of awe.